 - Arrive Early.
 Parking is an ongoing issue in such popular areas of Rocky Mountain National Park as Bear Lake.
 By arriving early in the morning, you can almost always claim a spot for yourself and explore the area without a care in the world.

 - Park and Ride.
-If you happen to visit Bear Lake latter in the afternoon when the parking lot is full, find an empty spot in the nearby areas and use the shuttle to get back to the lake.
+If you happen to visit Bear Lake later in the afternoon when the parking lot is full, find an empty spot in the nearby areas and use the shuttle to get back to the lake.

 - Ask Ranger.
 The park’s staff is here to answer any of your questions about the Bear Lake area and the entire park.